 Following the trial court's denial of their separate motions for reconsideration, both PNOC and Petron filed their respective notices of appeal with the trial court.
 The case was raffled off to the 5th Division of the Court of Appeals.
 Petron filed its appellant's brief in October 2020.
 PNOC filed its appellant's brief in November 2020.
 In a decision dated December 13, 2021, the Court of Appeals dismissed both appeals of Petron and PNOC and affirmed the resolution of the trial court as described above.
 The Court of Appeals upheld Petron's position that PNOC committed a substantial breach of its contractual obligation under the lease agreements when it dishonored the automatic renewal clause in the lease agreements and threatened to terminate Petron's lease thereby depriving Petron a long-term lease consistent with its business requirements, which was the primordial consideration in the Deeds of Conveyance.
 The Court of Appeals ruled, however, that, consistent with jurisprudence, while rescission repeals the contract from its inception, it does not disregard all the consequences that the contract has created and that it was therefore only proper that Petron paid PNOC the rentals for the use and enjoyment of the properties which PNOC could have enjoyed by virtue of the Deeds of Conveyance were it not for the lease agreements.
 On January 11, 2022, Petron filed its motion for reconsideration insofar as the decision dismissed the Petron's appeal to return the lease payments made by it to PNOC.
+PNOC also filed its own motion for reconsideration insofar as the decision dismissed Petron's appeal to return the lease payments made by it to PNOC.
 PNOC also filed its own motion for reconsideration.
-As of September 30, 2022, the parties were awaiting the order of the Court of Appeals on the motions filed.
+In a resolution promulgated on October 6, 2022, the Court of Appeals denied the respective motions for reconsideration of Petron and PNOC.
+In consideration of the possible delay in the final resolution of the case if Petron were to proceed with the filing of a petition for review with the Supreme Court on the issue of rental payments it seeks to recover and the decision in favor of Petron on the rescission of the Deeds of Conveyance and the reconveyance to it of the properties that has been affirmed by the Court of Appeals, Petron has decided to no longer pursue a petition for review with the Supreme Court.
+The PNOC filed a petition for review on certiorari with the Supreme Court in early December 2022.
+As of March 31, 2023, Petron is awaiting orders from the Supreme Court.

 - b.
 There were no seasonal aspects that had a material effect on the financial position or financial performance of the Group. - c.
-There were no material off-statements of financial position items, arrangements, obligations (including contingent obligations), and other relationship of the Group with unconsolidated entities or other persons created during the reporting period, except for the notional values of outstanding derivative transactions entered by the Group as of and for the period ended September 30, 2022. - d.
-The effect of Covid-19 and Russia-Ukraine conflict in the performance of the Group as of year-to-date September 30, 2022 are discussed in the Management's Discussion and Analysis of Financial Position and Financial Performance. - e.
+There were no material off-statements of financial position items, arrangements, obligations (including contingent obligations), and other relationship of the Group with unconsolidated entities or other persons created during the reporting period, except for the notional values of outstanding derivative transactions entered by the Group as of and for the period ended March 31, 2023. - d.
+The effect of Covid-19 and Russia-Ukraine conflict in the performance of the Group as of year-to-date March 31, 2023 are discussed in the Management's Discussion and Analysis of Financial Position and Financial Performance. - e.
 Known trends, demands, commitments, events or uncertainties that will have a material impact on the Group's liquidity.